 Legitimate Anger Can Help You Find Safety

-Victims can use anger as a catalyst to help identify safety issues and what boundaries are needed to protect themselves from further betrayal and abuse.
+Victims can use anger as a catalyst to help identify safety issues.

 Boundaries are not requests, statements, or ultimatums.
 Rather, they are courageous actions that women take to protect themselves from abusive behavior.